Hanwha Life Esports

 In middle 2018, HLE acquired the League of Legends team and LCK spot of Tigers.
 At the 2015 League of Legends World Championship, the team (as KOO Tigers) placed second in their preliminary group before beating KT Rolster and Fnatic in the bracket stage.
 The team finished as runner-ups after facing SK Telecom T1 in the finals in Berlin, Germany.

 The team (as ROX Tigers) won their first LCK title after winning the 2016 Summer League of Legends Champions Korea playoffs.
-At the 2016 League of Legends World Championship, team finished as third place after lost again to SK Telecom T1 2–3, although leaded the series 2–1.
+At the 2016 League of Legends World Championship, the team finished as third place after they lost again to SK Telecom T1 2–3, although led the series 2–1.